sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 * That the important item the enemy just got away with was actually a fake, only to reveal the real item.
 * That a character was actually a different character in disguise, only to reveal the real character.

-This feature is highly subject to the Narratorís discretion, and you should discuss your master plan with the Narrator before activating this feature and revealing it.
+This feature is highly subject to the Narrator√≠s discretion, and you should discuss your master plan with the Narrator before activating this feature and revealing it.
 Your story can be implausible but not impossible, and you must fully explain a reasonable rationale for how such a con was possible in your reveal.
 Once the Narrator approves of your changes and you reveal your master plan, your story becomes reality, potentially even retroactively changing events.
 Once you use this feature, you cannot use it again until you spend at least a week resting in a safe haven to plan out your next master plan.

 ###### Clever Tricks